Geothermal heat pump connection in a new home foundation

 Developments over the past 30 years in air-source heat pumps have delivered 1.5 to 2 times more in energy savings.
 A few of these tweaked units are the reverse cycle chiller, the cold climate heat pump, and the all-climate heat pump.
 One of these may be specifically more appropriate to your area than others.

 The U.S. Energy Information Administration says, "Beginning in 2023, all new residential central air-conditioning and air-source heat pump systems sold in the United States will be required to meet new minimum energy efficiency standards.
 The most recent minimum energy efficiency standards for these equipment types went into effect in 2015, and for the first time, separate standards were set for cooling central air conditioners sold in the northern parts of the United States and those sold in the southern parts.
 The new standards continue to set different cooling efficiency levels for air conditioners in the south, and they also require an increase in the heating efficiency of all air-source heat pumps."
 So as you can see, improvements in energy efficiency is not just driven by consumer demand, it is federally-mandated.

 Best for homes that use electricity rather than gas, these units allow homeowners the flexibility to choose between air distribution systems.
 Want a radiant (heated) floor system?
 No problem.
 How about a forced air system pumped into multiple zones?
 Ditto.

 A large, insulated water tank is integral to the RCC.
 The pump cools or heats the water, depending on the season.
-In the winter, coils can deliver hot water to a radiant floorfloor system.
+In the winter, coils can deliver hot water to an electric radiant floor heating system.

 Some employ a Refrigeration Heat Reclaimer (RHR).
 It operates in a similar fashion to a desuperheater coil.